There’s no one who can honestly say that they’ve never suffered from a lack of motivation.

 If we hold ourselves responsible for our freedom and find solutions for the activities that don’t fascinate or motivate us, we can make more time and space for the things that do.
 Familiarize yourself with our ABC Model to bring clarity to how you’re spending your time.

 Do your research.
 Find out how technology can help you level up and get things off your plate so you can spend time building the future you want.

 Time away or for ourselves is not a luxury—it’s a necessity for creativity.

 If you’ve reached a point of burnout, you can’t perform at your top level.

-We have to preserve our energy so that we’re always operating at our best and offering the most competitive results.
-Use The Entrepreneurial Time System to change the way you manage your time.
+We have to take time to rejuvenate so we’re always operating at our best and offering the most competitive results.
+Use the Strategic Coach Entrepreneurial Time System to change the way you look at your time.

 It’s a system built entirely on results and requires a new way of organizing your schedule so that you’re always operating from a place of drive and efficiency.

 If you’ve fallen into the habit of beating yourself up over the things you didn’t get done, try a new approach.

 Take yourself off the hook, relieve the guilt, and implement tools that will move you forward.
 They are a small commitment but will transform your time and life.